294442/suss-calender-exporter/README.md

-# suss-calender-exporter
+# suss-calendar-exporter
-Export Course Timetable from SUSS e-services onto your calender
+Export Course Timetable from SUSS e-services onto your calendar

 Log in to SUSS e-services -> Course Timetable